Brazil's Petrobras confronts new foe: fuel thieves

 Petrobras CEO Castello Branco has called for harsher sentences for pipeline attackers to reduce fuel theft.

-The firm is also close to signing formal agreements with Mexico’s Pemex and Colombia’s Ecopetrol to facilitate the sharing of anti-theft strategies, the Transpetro source said.
+The firm is also close to signing formal agreements with Mexico’s Pemex and Colombia’s Ecopetrol (ECO.CN) to facilitate the sharing of anti-theft strategies, the Transpetro source said.

 None of those companies responded to requests for comment.